-As a model of the highest ethical standards and as an institution of higher-learning, EC-Council University expects its students to conduct themselves with an unquestionable level of honesty and integrity.
+As a model of the highest ethical standards and as an institution of higher-learning, EC-Council University expects its students to conduct themselves with a certain level of honesty and integrity.
 EC-Council University will not tolerate academic cheating or plagiarism in any form.
-Learning to think and work independently is not only a part of the educational process, it is the educational process.
-Cheating or plagiarism in any form is considered a serious violation of university policy, of which each student agreed to when accepted into the program.
-Student academic behaviors that violate the university policy will result in disciplinary action; without exception.
-University policy can be summarized simply: As a student, you are responsible for your own work and you are responsible for your own actions.
+Learning to think and work independently is not only a part of the educational process; it is the educational process.
+Cheating or plagiarism in any form is considered a severe violation of university policy, of which each student agreed to when accepted into the program.
+Student academic behaviors that violate the university policy will result in disciplinary action, without exception.
+University policy can be summarized: As a student, you are responsible for your own work, and you are responsible for your own actions.
 Some examples of cheating and plagiarism include but are not limited to:

-Cheating 6 Use of material information. or study aids not permitted by v the faculty , erreacing • ose or material , o. staa , 4145 1166 permitted b , circ racarcy /

-Cyber Bullying

-• Bullying that takes place using electronic technology

-Plagiarism Use of another's words or ideas without acknowledging the source of the information

-Falsification or fabrication • Changing or altering data, quotes, citations, grades or academic records

-Unauthorized collaboration • Intentional sharing of information when such collaboration is not approved by the faculty
+Cheating " Use of material, information, or study aids not permitted by the faculty Cyber Bullying " Bullying that takes place using electronic technology Plagiarism " Use of another's words or ideas without acknowledging the source of the information Falsification or fabrication " Changing or altering data, quotes, citations, grades or academic records Unauthorized collaboration " Intentional sharing of information when the faculty do not approve such collaboration

 EC-Council University will act in all cases of academic dishonesty.
 The first instance will result in a failing grade for the assignment, the second instance with a failing grade in the class, and the third instance with dismissal from the university.
-Record of all instances of academic dishonesty and the action taken will be kept in the individual student file and in the Dean's file of all instances of academic dishonesty for the institution.
+Record of all instances of academic dishonesty and the action taken will be kept in the individual student file and the Dean's file of all instances of academic dishonesty for the institution.